OlegRyabyshev/Weather/README.md

 <h1 align="center">Weather</h1>

-- Simple app to check weather around you :)
+- Simple app to check the Weather around you :)
-- You can find city by searching or your current position
+- You can find city by searching or find it by using your current geoposition
 - Using Google APIs for searching and OpenWeatherAPI for weather data

 <br />